ChackDan/PStemp/Remove-AzureRmServiceFabricNodes.md

 # Remove-AzureRmServiceFabricNodes

 ## SYNOPSIS
-Remove nodes from the specific node type
+Remove nodes from the specific node type from a cluster.

 ## SYNTAX